 If you are unable to access the celebrants' marriage certificate and need to verify the date of marriage with the GRO please follow Procedure B as outlined below.

-Please ensure that you leave sufficient time for the application to be processed.
+Please make sure that you leave enough time for the application to be processed.

 If a congratulatory message has been received for a previous wedding anniversary, please contact the Centenarian and Anniversary Clerk directly as the date of marriage will have already been verified.